fishbotapp/fishbotwiki/Suggestions.md

 These items are top tier, endgame bangers with great stats and effects... thus the high requirements to get them.

-Master crates are made via !make
+Master crates are made via !make OR found in various places as a very very rare drop

 | Icon | Name | !make level | !make recipe | !make xp gained |
 | ------ | ------ | ------- | ---- | ---- |